brycewray/hugo-site/content/posts/2022/01/gems-in-rough-13.md

 {{< stweet "1478436909957402628" >}}

 This will be (is?[^3]) very, very cool stuff (as [Slinkity](https://slinkity.dev) fans already know).
-[Here’s just one example from that aforementioned updated documentation](https://www.11ty.dev/docs/languages/custom/#example-add-sass-support-to-eleventy), specifically showing how to add [Sass](https://sass-lang.com) support to an Eleventy 1.x project—and, yes, *without* all the hassles of the `package.json` method I’ve typically used in my own Eleventy-based endeavors.
+[Here’s just one example from that aforementioned updated documentation](https://www.11ty.dev/docs/languages/custom/#example-add-sass-support-to-eleventy), specifically showing how to add [Sass](https://sass-lang.com) support to an Eleventy 1.x project — and, yes, *without* all the hassles of the `package.json` method I’ve typically used in my own Eleventy-based endeavors.

 [^1]:	Not even cache-targeting techniques like those about which I’ve [previously written](/posts/2020/12/hashing-out-cache-busting-fix-eleventy/) seem to work (reliably) where Safari/Webkit is concerned.

-[^2]:	A host-side cache dump is simple enough to do in most cases, but it then penalizes *all* your visitors—not just the iOS users—by causing reduced performance for a while.
+[^2]:	A host-side cache dump is simple enough to do in most cases, but it then penalizes *all* your visitors — not just the iOS users — by causing reduced performance for a while.

 [^3]:	Kinda depends on whether you want to wait for Version 1.0 to reach general availability.
 I’ve found the 1.0 beta quite stable so far in my own admittedly limited testing, but YMMV.